nih-cfde/training-and-engagement/docs/CFDE-Internal-Training/cfdebot_website_editing.md

 When the PR has been approved, click "Merge pull request" and confirm merge.
 Be sure to delete your branch.
 Your edits should now be viewable on the public-facing website!

-## Specific steps for editing the CFDE documentation website
+## Specific steps for editing the CFDE documentation website <a name="published-docs"></a>

-The website created by the `published-documentation` repo pulls some docs that are in its repo AND some from a sub-module (`the-fair-cookbook`).
-There are two ways to make changes to this website.
+The website created by the `published-documentation` repo pulls some docs that are in its repo AND some from two sub-module repositories (`the-fair-cookbook` and `specifications-and-documentation`).
+There are two ways to make changes to this website that are detailed in the repo's [README](https://github.com/nih-cfde/published-documentation/blob/dev/README.md) documentation.
+The steps are summarized below:

 ### A) **To edit documents that are *in* the `published-documentation` repo**

-Follow the general steps above.
-Note that this repo currently labels branches as `master` instead of `stable`.
-This will be updated in the near future.
+Follow the general steps above, with the following additional steps:

+- Push your changes to the `preview` branch first to check the rendered website
+- If the changes look as you expected, make a PR of your branch to `dev` and tag the admin team, who will check the changes and approve.
+Approved changes will periodically be promoted to the `stable` branch to be rendered on the public website.

-### B) **To edit documents that are in the sub-module `the-fair-cookbook` repo**
+### B) **To edit documents that are in the sub-module repos**

-The cfde-bot's process for checking changes to this repo is slightly different:
+The cfde-bot's process for checking changes to the sub-module repos (`the-fair-cookbook` and `specifications-and-documentation`) is slightly different:

-- The `published-documentation` cfde-bot monitors the `the-fair-cookbook` repo `master` branch every 6 hours.
-Note that `the-fair-cookbook` website is not one of the websites that the Brown lab maintains, though we may contribute material.
-Also, this repo currently labels branches as `master` instead of `stable`.
+- The `published-documentation` cfde-bot checks hourly for changes to the sub-module repo's `master` branch.
+Thus, changes should be made directly in these repositories.

 - It pulls any changes into the `preview` branch of the `published-documentation` repo as a PR.